 After the interview

-- help to secure acceptance of your offer of employment by giving candidates an opportunity to chat with current members of the workforce.
+- Make introductions: Allow candidates to chat with current members of the workforce.
 This is particularly important for women and minorities who may be uncertain of how welcoming and supportive the wider organisation is to difference.
 Introduce diverse candidates to diversity champions, role models or representatives from Employee Affinity Groups.

-- for candidates that are not successful, always give objective interview feedback.
+- Provide feedback: For unsuccessful candidates, always give objective interview feedback.
 This helps to minimise any concerns that the candidate might have regarding the role of bias in selection.